Jines-z/rs-admin-cli/README.md

 Modify the `webpack` configuration to place all files in the same directory.

 ## IE
-You need to downgrade `mobx` to v4.
+You need to downgrade `mobx` to v4.9.2.

-"IE9" does not support "CSS3", so the animation will fail.
+Ie9 does not support `transition` and `animation` in css3, so the animation will fail.

+It does not support IE8 and below.

 ## Ps
 (It is now ready to be injected dynamically without having to change it manually)